marcelwhi/hello-world/README.rst

 There is a telegram bot `@coindatabase_bot <https://t.me/coindatabase_bot>`_.
 You can use it to get access to coindatabse.

-Also you can get access to data via website `coindatabase.io <http://coindatabase.io>`_

 How to add new coin
 -------------------